All we want is our child, says father of missing Lunamandla Sithonga

 The Provincial Youth Council accused provincial Children’s Commissioner Christina Nomdo of being silent on the matter.

-The South African Youth Council’s provincial secretary, Zuko Mndayi, said the council was saddened by the “protracted and unresolved” case of Sithonga, and called for more resources to be deployed.
+The South African Youth Council’s provincial secretary, Zuko Mndayi, said the council was saddened by the “protracted and unresolved” case of Lunamandla, and called for more resources to be deployed.

 Mndayi said the case needed to be looked at within the context of violence against women and children.